Learn about actual and potential costs

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should communicate to prospective suppliers when award information results will be provided.

 Buyers need to provide due dates for any ongoing or scheduled projects and maintenance work.

 Buyers should provide general expectations with regard to response time and customer service.

 Buyers should list the expected start and finish dates once a prospective supplier is chosen.

 Evaluate major factors to mitigate risk

 The supply chain for electrical cable is moderately risky.
-The bulk of supply chain risk comes from suppliers’ reliance on copper, which is the primary input used to manufacture electrical cable.
-In fact, according to its most recent annual financial information, 85.6% of major supplier Encore Wire Corporation’s raw material...
+The bulk of supply chain risk comes from suppliers' reliance on copper, which is the primary input used to manufacture electrical cable.
+The price and supply of this global commodity is exposed to significant volatility resulting from a range of factors,...
 Subscribe to learn more.